-The cleanup began today after 24 hours of heavy rain since Friday.
-There's been widespread damage across the region and the Far North was effectively cut off by state highway closures on Saturday.
+Floodwaters are receding in Northland after 24 hours of heavy rain but there's been widespread damage across the region and the Far North is effectively cut off by state highway closures.

 About 30 people evacuated their homes in Northland last night as heavy rain lashed the region and more than 220 millimetres of rain fell in the district in 10 hours.